 What’s the big picture here?

-Listening to the Small Group voices of accumulated comments from evaluations over recent years, in 2019 Montreat Youth Conference will launch an initiative with three goals:
+Listening to the Small Group voices of accumulated comments from evaluations over recent years, in 2020 Montreat Youth Conference will continue an initiative with three goals:

 - Increase the numbers of trained adults who participate in small groups;

 - Train small group leaders and supporting adults in facilitation skills to promote balance in group participation; and

 - Send those adults back to their congregations with skills that can be used in small groups at home.

 We plan to add new, adult volunteers to many of our small groups in the summer of 2020.
 These volunteers, called Small Group Supporters, will be nominated by Back Home Leaders and trained (on Sunday afternoon) in “Mutual Invitation”, a simple practice and spiritual discipline that helps groups know one another better, and listen more closely to one another and to the Holy Spirit.